KotrynaVenskunaite/Tetris/README.md

 # Easy future use (if ALTERNATIVE was chosen)
 After running the program once, a debug folder will be created.
 Copy and paste all "sfml-xyz.dll" and "openal32.dll" files into it, then do the same for
-"Fonts" folder (not the contents in them, just the folders). you can now run the exe file or a shortcut any time.
+"Fonts" folder (not the contents in them, just the folders).
+You can now run the exe file or a shortcut any time.